 Common assault and robbery in company by children

-ML was involved in an argument with a friend in Mosman shopping centre over ML’s girlfriend.
+ML was involved in an argument with a friend in Mosman shopping centre, on Sydney’s Lower North Shore, over ML’s girlfriend.
 The situation resulted in an altercation between ML and his friend with three other boys also present during the tussle.